captn3m0/forteller-dl/README.md

 # foreteller-dl

 Download media from the https://www.foretellergames.com/ store without installing the application.
+The script behaves the same way as the application, and it can only download media that you will have access to, so please purchase the media from [fortellergames.com](https://www.fortellergames.com) before you run this script.

+Tested mainly against "Gloomhaven: Jaws of the Lion".

+## Why?

-I didn't like the application UX, so wrote this hacky script instead.
+I didn't like the application UX, so wrote this script instead to download the files.
+The app stretches the play/pause button on my iPhone SE and it looked very ugly.
+Plus, I can uninstall the app now and [play the files anywhere](www.defectivebydesign.org).
+Kudos for Foreteller for having a clean API and no DRM.

-Tested against "Gloomhaven: Jaws of the Lion", but it does seem to work on others as well, as long as you've bought it from the store.

 ## How to use